Creating an effective email marketing strategy for Knife Aid and increasing their ROI with a special eye for improving reorder rates.

 In terms of workflows, over half of our audience had opened their Welcome, Browse Abandon and Cart Abandon emails.
 We also saw a click rate of 5-11% and an order rate of 6-7%, or as we like to say, cash in the bank.

 As of 2021, we had grown to understand Knife Aid’s audiences as if we knew each and every subscriber in person.
 And as a result, we’ve really been able to give them the value they’re looking for.

 In conjunction with our findings on contacts’ reorder timelines, the Knife Aid team saw that people wanted their knives sharpened far more often than we expected.
 And so, we created a unique email process for their new subscription service - regular, hassle-free knife sharpening reminders.

-Although 2021 is still young at the time of writing this article, it’s already apparent that the subscription model is turning into a huge success for Knife Aid, not just in the email channel, but overall.
+Although 2022 is still young it’s already apparent the subscription model has turned into a huge success for Knife Aid last year, not just in the email channel, but overall.

 As we like to say here, “onwards and upwards!”.
-2021 is aligning really well with this motto of ours already, both for the Knife Aid team and its awesome service, as well as our relationship, and of course, the Knife Aid email program.
+2022 is aligning really well with this motto of ours, both for the Knife Aid team and its awesome service, as well as our relationship, and of course, the Knife Aid email program.

 For more mind-blowing case studies and email marketing stats that go off the charts, please visit our Email Marketing Case Studies page.